StudentsCouncilCRCE/fragmag/content/be_prod/trupti.md

 image: ./images/trupti.webp
 endpoint: trupti
 name: Trupti Rokade
-line: It is absolutely still possible to make a difference.
+line: "It is absolutely still possible to make a difference."
 ---